FernandoCarazoMelo/Machine-Learning-for-Biomedical-Data/README.md

 Course of Machine Learning for Biomedical Data - TECNUN University of Navarra

+## Guide

+This repository contains two main folders: class and docs.

+In the folder *docs* you can find general documantation about R, Python, Machine Learning, Deep Learning and Artificial Intellegence

+The folder *class* will be updated before each class with the material neccesary to follow the session.
+After the sessions the folder class will also be updated with the solutions of the files seen in the lecture.

 **SESSION CONTENTS AND FILES**

 | Session    | MODULE   | FILES                                                                                                                                                                                                               |